Is resilience more important than intelligence or longer hours spent at work?

 · Have the ability to assess your emotions in a neutral manner

 In order to manage your stressors better, we will advise not to suppress feelings of stress – instead try and observe the situation as a third person.
 In doing so, you will be able to resolve problems without letting emotions overwhelm you.
 Having this mental agility will enable your response to adversity and be more flexible and adaptable as you will be able to switch your perspective on the issue accordingly.

 It is important to show how resilient you are to your team.
 Having a leader that exhibits clear indications of stress may further affect the team morale.
 According to Forbes, it is important for the management team to demonstrate resilience through emotional strength and professionalism when facing adversity such as organisational restructuring.
 It is also crucial for leaders to portray change as something positive – rather than a roadblock.
 If you are a leader, it is therefore better to adopt a culture that supports change.
 You can do so by providing leadership training or problem-solving workshops to your employees so they can learn how to better manage conflict and other difficult situations.

 The good news?

 The good news is anyone can learn to be more resilient by learning more about the behaviours and skills associated with it.
 We are also here to help!
 Our team of career specialists can help place you with organisations that will be a good fit to your skills and experience whilst providing the right support for your career.
-If you wish to discuss how to build a resilient team or simply becoming more resilient at work, feel free to contact us for a confidential discussion.
+If you wish to discuss how to build a resilient team or simply becoming more resilient at work, feel free to contact us through the form below for a confidential discussion.
 You can also follow us on LinkedIn to learn more about what we do.